01 of 11

-Get Perfectly Flaky Pie Crust Everytime With These Easy Steps
+Perfectly Flaky Pie Crust In a Few Easy Steps

-Use a fork, two knives, a pastry cutter, or just your fingers to work the butter and/or lard into the flour.
+Use a fork, two knives, a pastry cutter, or just your fingers to work the fat into the flour.

-Many people prefer to use a food processor to make pie crust dough.
-If this includes you, pulse in half the amount of butter/fat until the mixture looks like cornmeal, then add the remaining butter/fat and pulse until there are pea-sized chunks of butter/fat within the mixture.Continue to 3 of 10 below.
+Many people prefer to use a food processor to make pie dough.
+If this includes you, pulse in half the amount of fat until the mixture looks like cornmeal, then add the remaining fat and pulse until there are pea-sized chunks of fat within the mixture.Continue to 4 of 11 below.

 Cornmeal With Large Chunks

-Work the butter and/or lard into the flour until all of the flour resembles cornmeal with some larger pieces of butter and/or lard still in the mix and some of the flour-as-cornmeal is starting to cling together into larger, shaggy bits.Continue to 4 of 10 below.
+Work the fat into the flour until all of the flour resembles cornmeal with some larger pieces of fat still in the mix.
+Some of the floury mixture should be starting to cling together into larger, shaggy bits.Continue to 5 of 11 below.

-Use a fork to stir the liquid into the pie crust dough, or pulse the food processor.
+Use a fork to stir the liquid into the pie crust dough or pulse the food processor.
 There is no need to panic, but you do want to work quickly so the dough stays relatively cold.
-Keeping stirring the pie crust dough until it starts to pull into shaggy chunks and pulls away from the sides of the bowl just a bit.Continue to 6 of 10 below.
+Keep stirring the pie crust dough until it starts to pull into shaggy chunks and pulls away from the sides of the bowl just a bit.Continue to 7 of 11 below.

-Gently knead dough into a solid mass.
-Unlike bread dough, which you work in order to develop the gluten (protein in wheat that creates the structure in a loaf of bread).
-When you make pie crust you want to develop as little gluten as possible.
+Gently knead the dough into a solid mass.
+Unlike bread dough, which you work in order to develop the gluten, when you make pie crust you want to develop as little gluten as possible.
 So while you want to make the dough come together as one, you want to work it only just enough to make that happen.
-So when you "gently knead" the pie crust dough, you're really just sort of squeezing it lightly into a ball, ideally kneading just a few times until the comes together in a ball as pictured.Continue to 7 of 10 below.
+In this context, "gently kneading" means you're really just squeezing it lightly, ideally kneading just a few times until the comes together in a ball as pictured.Continue to 8 of 11 below.

 Turn the pie crust dough out onto a piece of plastic wrap and gently pat it into a disk.
-Forming the dough into the basic shape you will eventually roll it out into will make the rolling out that much easier.
 Wrap the dough and chill it for at least 30 minutes.
-Most doughs will keep for up to 3 days chilled or, double wrapped and sealed in a plastic bag, frozen for up to 6 months.Continue to 8 of 10 below.
+Most dough will keep for up to three days chilled or, double wrapped and sealed in a plastic bag, frozen for up to six months.Continue to 9 of 11 below.

 Put on a Floured Surface